eHealthAfrica/couchdb-lucene/README.md

 <dt>skip</dt><dd>The number of initial matches that was skipped.</dd>
 <dt>total_rows</dt><dd>The total number of matches for this query.</dd>
 </dl>

+If the parameter 'output_format' is present; the results format will only contain the formatted and mapped <i>search results array</i>.

 <h2>The search results array</h2>